jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

-Before setting up the [Python virtual environment], you need to create directories needed by [pip] for temporary files, and the directories in which **docassemble** and the [Python virtual environment] will live:
+Before setting up the [Python virtual environment], you need to create directories needed by [pip] for temporary files and the directories in which **docassemble** and the [Python virtual environment] will live:

 {% highlight bash %}